martinsallandm/plot_quadrics/README.md

 # Plot quadrics

-Python code for plotting quadrics using the marching squares algorithm
+Python code for plotting quadrics using the marching cubes algorithm

 ## usage: